swathyjayaseelan/MessageBoardApp/README.md

 Node v14.17.6 or later installed in the machine

 ### Back-end
-1. Run npm install
+1. Run "npm install"
-2. Run npm run start
+2. Run "npm run start"
 3. The server runs in port 8000

 ### Front-end
-1. Run npm install
+1. Run "npm install"
-2. Run npm run dev
+2. Run "npm run dev"
 3. Open the browser and navigate to localhost:5173

 ### Features